-If you are an existing customer who purchased their policy between 14th March 2020 and 12th August 2020, all of our policies provide cover for:
+If you are an existing customer who purchased their policy on or after the 17th January 2022, all of our policies provide cover for:

 Before you read on

 Please note, these FAQs have been collated specifically for customers who purchased their policy AFTER the 17th January 2022.
 If you purchased your policy before this date please check your policy wording to see what cover was provided under your policy.
 To access copies of your policy documents, you can quickly register for your free customer area access by clicking here.
 Alternatively, you can find copies of policy wordings by purchase date by clicking here.